 Hurda Hummus is a take on the classic hummus recipe where hurda (green jowar grains) is used in place of chickpeas.
-It comes together in just 10 minutes and can be served as an appetizer.
-It is vegan and gluten-free too.
+It comes together in just 10 minutes and can be served as an appetizer (vegan, gluten-free).

 What Is Hurda

 Hurda, also known as ponkh are tiny green jowar grains that are quite popular in the states of Gujarat and Maharashtra.
 They are harvested in winters, from the month of December to February.

 These tender jowar grains are roasted before consumption and they have a crunchy texture and sweet nutty taste.
 These days you get ready to eat hurda in packets at local vegetable stores or in the freezer section of some specialty stores.

 You can also stock up on ponkh during winters and freeze them in ziplock bags for about 3-4 months.

 Hurda Hummus is an Indian twist on the classic Hummus recipe.
 Chickpeas are replaced with ponkh while keeping the rest of the recipe the same.